abroroo/til/Linux/hosts file.md

 and now you can just enter `g` or `re` to your browser it will redirect to websites your have configured in the hosts file.

-There is also website with regularly updated ip addresses and other stuff for host file, which you can also use as an adblocker [someonewhocares.org](https://someonewhocares.org/hosts/)
+There is also website with regularly updated ip addresses and other stuff for `hosts` file, which you can also use as an adblocker [someonewhocares.org](https://someonewhocares.org/hosts/)

-If you want to use the hosts file too, it’s super simple:
+If you want to use the hosts file too from that website, it’s super simple:
 ```bash
 $ wget someonewhocares.org/hosts/hosts
 $ sudo cat hosts >> /etc/hosts